digital-blueprint/toolkit/packages/file-handling/README.md

   This is supported by the provider!
 Use this object to sync file source and file sink on one page at first time open.
     - example `<dbp-file-source initial-file-handling-state="{target: 'local', path:'my/server/path'}"></dbp-file-source>`
     - example provider `<dbp-file-source subscribe="initial-file-handling-state"></dbp-file-source>`
-- `show-nextcloud-favorites` (optional): Needs to be set to show the favorites icon
-    - example `show-nextcloud-favorites`

 ### Emitted attributes